ChadLactaoen/Blackjack/README.md

 ## Purpose

-The server was written as an entrance exercise for potential intern candidates and test their critical thinking, coding skill, ability to parse messages and leverage APIs, and competiveness by putting their clients up against other interns' clients.
+The server was written as an entrance exercise for potential intern candidates and test their critical thinking, coding skill, ability to parse messages and leverage APIs, and competitiveness by putting their clients up against other interns' clients.
 But most importantly, it's written with the idea to have fun!

 The goal of the challenge is to create a working client that can run through several hands against the dealer without any hiccups.
 Once you have a basic client working, if time allows, try to add strategy to your player to improve its performance and beat other clients.